Constant term of $H$-forms: Appendix

 \begin{lem} Let $P$ be a $\si$-parabolic subgroup of $G$ defined over k.\\ Let $x\in G_k$.\\ The following conditions are equivalent:\\ (i) $H_kxP_k$ is open in $G_k$.\\ (ii) $HxP$ is open in $G$.\\ (iii) $x \in HP$.\\ (iv) $xPx^{-1}$ is a $\si$-parabolic subgroup of $G$ defined over $k$. \end{lem} \begin{proof} (i) implies (ii): Let $P'$ be a minimal $k$-parabolic subgroup of $G$ contained in $P$.
 There are finitely many $(H_k, P'_k)$-double cosets in $G_k$ (cf. [HW], Corollary 6.16).
 Hence $H_kxP_k$ contains an open $(H_k,P'_k)$-double coset, $H_k x'P_k$ with $ x'= x p$ and $p\in P_k$.
 From [HH], Proposition 3.5, one sees that $x'.P'$ is contained in a minimal $\si$-parabolic subgroup of $G$, hence $H x'P '$ is open in $G$ by [HW], Lemma 4.8.
 Hence $Hx'P= HxP $ is open in $G$.
-Hence (i) implies (ii). \\ (ii) implies (iii): as the complementary set of an open $(H,P)$-double coset in $G$ is closed and as $G$ is connected, hence irreducible, Êthere is only one open $(H,P)$-double coset in $G$.
+Hence (i) implies (ii).\\(ii) implies (iii): as the union of the closures of the open $(H,P)$-double coset in $G$ is equal to $G$ and as $G$ is connected, hence irreducible, Êthere is only one open $(H,P)$-double coset in $G$.
 From (\ref{kpk}) a), one knows that $HP$ is open.
-Hence (ii) implies (iii). \\ (iii) implies (iv) because the conjugacy by an element of $H$ of preserves the set of $\si$-parabolic subgroups of $G$. \\ (iv) implies (i) follows from (\ref{kpk}) b). \end{proof}
+Hence (ii) implies (iii). \\ (iii) implies (iv) because the conjugation by an element of $H$ preserves the set of $\si$-parabolic subgroups of $G$. \\ (iv) implies (i) follows from (\ref{kpk}) b). \end{proof}